Committed to Your Care

 Financial Assistance Program

-As a member of Adventist Health System, Texas Health Huguley Hospital Fort Worth South is a faith-based hospital committed to excellence in providing quality health care while serving the diverse needs of those living in our service area.
+As a member of AdventHealth, Texas Health Huguley Hospital Fort Worth South is a faith-based hospital committed to excellence in providing quality health care while serving the diverse needs of those living in our service area.
 Financial assistance may be available to patients receiving non-elective (emergent) hospital services who are not covered by any form of insurance or government program.
 Verification of income and financial information is required.

 The following addendum to our financial assistance policy lists physicians providing services in our hospital and indicates whether they participate in our financial assistance program.